Cream Cheese Frosting made with just 5 ingredients is rich and creamy, PERFECT for cakes or cupcakes, and ready in under 10 minutes!

 Create a free account to Save Recipes

-- Cream Cheese: The star of the show is, of course, the cream cheese.
-Cream cheese imparts a delicious tang that sets this frosting apart from others.
-Make sure your cream cheese is softened to room temperature to ensure a smooth and lump-free frosting.
+- Cream Cheese: Make sure your cream cheese is softened to room temperature to ensure a smooth and lump-free frosting.

-- Unsalted Butter: Butter adds a rich, creamy taste and texture to the frosting.
-Using unsalted butter allows you to control the amount of salt in your frosting.
+- Unsalted Butter: I’m using unsalted butter which allows me to control the amount of salt in the frosting.

 - Powdered Sugar: This is what gives the frosting its sweetness and contributes to the fluffy texture.
 Be sure to sift your powdered sugar to avoid any lumps.